carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 <div style="text-align: right"><i>no_rendering_mode.py working in Town07</i></div>

 !!!
 Note
     In this mode, GPU-based sensors will retrieve empty data.
-Cameras are useless, but detectors
+Cameras are useless, but other sensors such as detectors will work properly.

 ---
 ## Record and retrieve data